 OSHA and the American Red Cross Alliance Web Page

-OSHA continues to update its OSHA and American Red Cross Alliance Web page on the Agency Web site.
-The Web page features links to the Alliance agreement and related documents and information on activities and events, and milestones and successes.
-The page also includes links to the American Red Cross Pandemic Flu Web page and the Alliance-related Web page on the American Red Cross Web site.
+OSHA is continuing to update and maintain the OSHA and ARC Alliance Web page that is posted on the OSHA Web site.
+The page includes the OSHA and ARC Alliance agreement, renewal agreement, annual reports, news releases, information on activities and events, and milestones and successes of the Alliance.
+The page also includes links to the ARC Pandemic Flu Web page and the ARC Alliance-related Web page on the ARC Web site.

 American Red Cross Alliance-related Web Page

-The American Red Cross developed an Alliance-related Web page on the American Red Cross Web site that features the goals of the OSHA and American Red Cross Alliance and a link to the OSHA and American Red Cross Alliance Web page on the Agency Web site.
-In addition, the page featured information about the 2009 NAOSH Week, May 3-9, 2009 and the 2008 Department of Labor Drug-Free Work Week, October 20-26, 2008.
+The ARC developed an Alliance-related Web page on the ARC Web site that features the goals of the OSHA and ARC Alliance and a link to the OSHA and ARC Alliance Web page on the Agency Web site.
+In addition, the page featured information about the 2010 NAOSH Week.

 OSHA Regional and Area Office Alliances

-The American Red Cross Chapters are continuing to recognize the value of working together with OSHA through the Alliance Program.
-During the reporting period, the following Regional and Area Office Alliances were active:
+The ARC Chapters are continuing to recognize the value of working together with OSHA through the Alliance Program.
+The following Regional and Area Office Alliances have been signed:

-Through the Alliance, the organizations are providing local businesses and others with information, guidance, and access to training resources that will help them protect employees’ health and safety particularly in reducing and preventing exposure to fall, amputation, ergonomic, chemical, electrical and other physical hazards and/or addressing implementation of effective safety and health program issues.
-In addition, the Southeastern Pennsylvania Chapter added a link to the OSHA and American Red Cross national Alliance Web page on the Agency’s Web site to its Web site.
+Through the Alliance, the organizations are providing local businesses and others with information, guidance, and access to training resources that will help them protect employees' health and safety particularly in reducing and preventing exposure to falls, amputations, ergonomic, chemical, electrical and other physical hazards, development of emergency preparedness programs and/or addressing implementation of an effective safety and health program.

 Through the Alliance, the organizations are providing local businesses and others with information, guidance, and access to training resources that will help them protect employees' health and safety particularly in reducing and preventing exposure to fall, amputation, ergonomic, chemical, electrical and other physical hazards and/or addressing implementation of effective safety and health program issues.